aws/aws-cdk/packages/@aws-cdk/aws-globalaccelerator/README.md

 When using certain AGA features (client IP address preservation), AGA creates elastic network interfaces (ENI) in your AWS account which are associated with a Security Group, and which are reused for all AGAs associated with that VPC.
 Per the [best practices](https://docs.aws.amazon.com/global-accelerator/latest/dg/best-practices-aga.html) page, AGA creates a specific security group called `GlobalAccelerator` for each VPC it has an ENI in.
-You can use the security groups created by AGA as a source group in other security groups, such as those for EC2 instances or Elastic Load Balancers, in order to implement least-privilege security group rules.
+You can use the security group created by AGA as a source group in other security groups, such as those for EC2 instances or Elastic Load Balancers, in order to implement least-privilege security group rules.

 CloudFormation doesn't support referencing the security group created by AGA.
 CDK has a library that enables you to reference the AGA security group